 Casework: Grassy Narrows First Nation and Environmental Injustice

-Over many decades, the Grassy Narrows First Nation in northwestern Ontario has experienced the direct and cumulative effects of various industrial and resource extraction activities that have adversely affected human health, degraded the environment, and impacted Grassy Narrows’ treaty rights and way of life.
+Over many decades, the Grassy Narrows First Nation in northwestern Ontario has experienced the direct and cumulative effects of many industrial and resource extraction activities that have adversely affected human health, degraded the environment, and impacted Grassy Narrows’ treaty rights and way of life.
 These activities include:

 • the massive discharge of mercury from an upstream mill into the English-Wabigoon river system that flows through the Grassy Narrows territory;

-• the hydro-electric dam project that flooded Grassy Narrows territory; and
+• the hydro-electric dam project that flooded Grassy Narrows territory;

 Photo credit: Toronto Star